-Interviewer: Every day, all we do is spend time on our phones and stream music and scroll on Instagram and stream shows on Netflix.
+Interviewer: Every day, all we do is spend time on our phones, stream music, scroll on Instagram, and watch shows on Netflix.
 It’s like our minds start to shift out of the present moment and into this online vernacular, and the four days begin to blend together.
 How do you stay in the moment?

 Mandy: God I feeeeeel that 100%.
 I question the purpose of social media all the time.
 There definitely comes times where my days blend together and I just feel like I’m going through the motions and not actually living.
 Meditating can really help center yourself and remember to just breathe and live in the moment.